How Augmented Reality is Transforming Virtual Fashion Experiences

 Written by Tirsa Parrish and Rachel Blaydes

 Technology is rapidly intertwining with every aspect of our lives, and the fashion industry stands at the forefront of this transformation, revolutionizing how designers create and consumers interact with clothing.
 Virtual garments are redefining how fashion is visualized and experienced.
-Advancements will continue, with more brands embracing the integration of Augmented Reality (AR) technology.
+Advancements will continue, with more brands embracing the integration of AR technology.

 Three women use the AR mirrors at the de Young museum to virtually try on gowns in the collection